mozilla/pkipolicy/rootstore/policy.md

 To avoid duplication, divergence, and staleness, incorporation by reference SHOULD be used for shared definitions and for externally defined normative requirements (e.g., CA/Browser Forum Requirements, RFCs, and other applicable policies).
 This does not eliminate the requirement to describe CA-specific implementation practices.

 However, incorporation by reference MUST NOT be used as a substitute for describing CA-specific implementation commitments.
 CP/CPS Documentation MUST clearly identify incorporated documents and enable a reviewer to determine how the CA operator’s documented practices implement and conform to those requirements.

+CP/CPS Documentation MAY reference supplemental operational, contractual, or technical documentation maintained outside of the CP/CPS Documentation (e.g. Subscriber Agreements, validation procedures, or technical appendices), provided that:

+* such materials are clearly identified and publicly accessible where necessary to understand the CA operator’s implementation commitments;
+* the scope and applicability of such materials are clearly described; and
+* the CP/CPS Documentation remains sufficiently complete and coherent for a reviewer to understand how the CA operator complies with applicable requirements.

 #### 3.3.3 Implementation Commitments